- Modules Intro

 Day Before Notifications allows IQ to issue each employee their schedule for ‘tomorrow’ so they can communicate with the dispatcher in advance if there are issues.

-Multi-Day Notifications support the issuing of Sat/Sun/Mon texts on Friday so employees can be aware of the weekend an Monday during regular business hours.
+Multi-Day Notifications support the issuing of Sat/Sun/Mon texts on Friday so employees can be aware of the weekend and Monday in advance.

 Update Notifications inform employees of updates to notifications that have already been issued, making them aware of canceled jobs or changes in start time and address.